News

 Our target audience includes both academic researchers and IDE developers from industry.

-From the research side, we welcome any contributions that relate to IDEs, in the form of short research papers (up to 5 pages + 1 page for references) or shorter position papers (1–2 pages + 1 page for references).
+From the research side, we welcome any contributions that relate to IDEs, in the form of short research papers (up to 6 pages, including references) or shorter extended abstracts (up to 4 pages, including references, free of APC charges).
 The topics include, but are not limited to:

 - The development of plugins, add-ons, and extensions for IDEs.